S-PScripts/locked-mode-x/README.md

 6. Click the overview button on your keyboard.
 You'll be able to see all the windows, and hence "exit" locked mode.
 You can still return to the form and complete it.

 - GOOGLE UPDATED GOOGLE FORMS AND NOW LOCKED MODE DOESN'T WORK WITH NEW PREVIEWED FORMS.
 IT WILL STILL WORK ON OLD FORMS.
 IT WILL BE HARDER TO PRACTISE, BUT THIS EXPLOIT IS NOT PATCHED. <br>
+- I DO NOT CARE WHAT YOU DO WITH THIS SINCE APPARENTLY THIS BUG IS TOO MINOR FOR GOOGLE. <br>

 ## Notes:
 -> You cannot screenshot until you complete the form properly ('submit' or 'close quiz')!
 (Note: I found this independently from LoMoH) <br>